 ‘Celebrates child creativity and the role communities can play in fostering it.
 Kids of all ages are invited to build anything they can dream up using cardboard, recycled materials and imagination’.
 Resources available from the site.
 [USA, but done in 46 countries.]

 ‘Cardboard Challenges can take place any time of year in any context’.
-However, the event is usually held early in October.
-Exact dates will be supplied once these are advised.
+However, the main Challenge is usually held in the last quarter of the year.
+Exact dates once these are advised.

 ACER.
 ‘A new team-based mathematical competition for Australian secondary students.
 Operating in teams, comprising up to four students from the same school, participants must work collaboratively to solve a problem [set globally] by devising and applying an original mathematical model’.
 All details on the site.